Powers of Darkness (Iceland): Differences between Dracula and Makt myrkranna

-In Makt Myrkranna, there is a Sherlock Holmes-like detective named Inspector Barrington who investigates the murders committed by Dracula who does not appear in Dracula.
-In Makt Myrkranna, Dracula comes to England not alone, but rather with a deaf-dumb woman who is apparently his slave and together with another beautiful aristocratic female vampire, Josephine, who flaunts her sexuality.
+In Makt myrkranna, there is a Sherlock Holmes-like detective named Inspector Barrington, who does not appear in Dracula, who investigates the murders Dracula committed.
+In Makt myrkranna, Dracula comes to England not alone, but rather with a deaf-dumb woman who is apparently his slave, and another beautiful aristocratic female vampire, Josephine, who flaunts her sexuality.
 Josephine is described as having her "neck and upper chest revealed" while wearing a "necklace of glittering diamonds", whom Harker finds "something indecent" about, despite his evident attraction to her.
 Most notably, Dracula lives not in an estate in the Essex countryside, but rather in a decaying old mansion in London's East End.
-The British scholar Clive Bloom noted that when Stoker first started writing the novel that became Dracula, he envisioned Dracula's English residence as a mansion in the East End that had seen better days, and only changed Dracula's English home to a genteel mansion in the countryside in the final draft of Dracula that was written in early 1897.
-Bloom has argued that the fact Dracula in Makt Myrkranna lives in a decayed London mansion entirely consistent with Stoker's original vision strongly suggests that Makt Myrkranna is based upon an early draft of the novel.
+The British scholar Clive Bloom noted that, when Stoker first started writing the novel that became Dracula, he envisioned Dracula's English residence as a mansion in the East End that had seen better days, and only changed Dracula's English home to a genteel mansion in the countryside in the final draft of Dracula that was written in early 1897.
+Bloom has argued that the fact that Makt myrkranna's Dracula lives in a decayed London mansion, entirely consistent with Stoker's original vision, strongly suggests that Makt myrkranna is based upon an early draft of the novel.

-Stoker's biographer, David J. Skal, has likewise argued that Valdimar based his translation upon an abandoned early draft of Dracula, noting that Stoker's notes while he was writing Dracula showed that he envisioned Inspector Barrington as one of the book's heroes, only to eliminate him later on as he assigned his role in the plot to Dr. Abraham Van Helsing.
+Stoker's biographer, David J. Skal, has likewise argued that Valdimar based his translation upon an abandoned early draft of Dracula, indicating that Stoker's notes while he was writing Dracula showed that he envisioned Inspector Barrington as one of the book's heroes, only to eliminate him later on as he assigned his role in the plot to Dr. Abraham Van Helsing.
 Since Inspector Barrington is not a character in Dracula, Valdimar could have not have known of him, which proves he was indeed using an early draft of Dracula as his source, which he obtained either directly or indirectly via the Mörkrets makter serialization.
-Stoker's notes showed that he envisioned Dracula as a having a mute-deaf female housekeeper slave, who did not make the final cut into Dracula, but who appears as a character in Makt Myrkranna, which is further evidence that Makt Myrkrannas source material was an early draft.
-Likewise, Stoker's notes show that he wanted Dracula to be always the last guest to arrive at a dinner party, a personality trait he displays in Makt Myrkranna, but not in Dracula, which supports "first draft theory".
+Stoker's notes show that he envisioned Dracula as a having a mute-deaf female housekeeper slave who did not make the final cut into Dracula, but who appears as a character in Makt myrkranna, which is further evidence that Makt myrkrannas source material was an early draft.
+Likewise, Stoker's notes show that he wanted Dracula to be always the last guest to arrive at a dinner party, a personality trait he displays in Makt myrkranna, but not in Dracula, which also supports the "first draft theory".